Shicheng-Guo/BIS180L_web/_posts/2016-04-22-public-key-private-key.md

 Go to github.com and login to your account

-Click on the "gear" icon near the upper right hand side to bring up your settings.
+Click on the your profile icon near the upper right hand side and then select "settings".

 ![]({{site.baseurl}}/images/GitHub_SSH1.png)